strimzi/governance/GOVERNANCE.md

 The Strimzi project employs voting to ensure no single member can dominate the project.

-For formal votes, a specific statement of what is being voted on should be added to the relevant GitHub issue or PR.
+For formal votes, a specific statement of what is being voted on should be added to the relevant GitHub issue, PR or maintainer list email thread.
-Voters should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.
+Voters should indicate their yes/no vote on that issue, PR or thread, and after a suitable period of time, the votes will be tallied and the outcome noted.

 The project uses different kinds of vote for different purposes.